 While OpenShift’s core architecture is based on Kubernetes it adds robust functionality for cluster administration and application deployment.
 Additionally, there are a few key considerations in terms of the underlying technologies that OpenShift uses.

-OpenShift requires that your master and worker nodes run on a specific OS, which is determined by the version of OpenShift you are using.
-OpenShift 3.x requires that both your master and worker nodes run Red Hat Enterprise Linux (RHEL).
-As of OpenShift 4.x, your master nodes must use Red Hat Enterprise Linux CoreOS (RHCOS), while worker nodes may run either RHEL or RHCOS.
+OpenShift requires that your control plane and worker nodes run on a specific OS, which is determined by the version of OpenShift you are using.
+OpenShift 3.x requires that both your control plane and worker nodes run Red Hat Enterprise Linux (RHEL).
+As of OpenShift 4.x, your control plane nodes must use Red Hat Enterprise Linux CoreOS (RHCOS), while worker nodes may run either RHEL or RHCOS.
 In addition to this move to RHCOS, OpenShift 4 has also shifted to using CRI-O as its default container runtime instead of Docker.

 Compared to a standard Kubernetes installation, OpenShift adds several features that make it easier to secure clusters and maintain production-grade applications.
 These include: